docker/docs/engine/installation/linux/oracle.md

 - Some users download the RPM package and install it manually and manage upgrades completely manually.

-- Some users cannot use third-party repositories, and must rely on the version of Docker in the Oracle repositories.
+- Some users cannot use third-party repositories or who wish to receive Docker support from Oracle must rely on the version of Docker in the Oracle repositories.
   This version of Docker may be out of date.
-Those users should consult the [Oracle Linux Docker User's Guide](http://docs.oracle.com/cd/E52668_01/E75728/html/index.html) and not follow these procedures.
+Those users should consult the Oracle Linux Docker User's Guide and not follow these procedures.

 ### Install using the repository